objEEdump/holidayhackchallenge/README.md

 			print carved_data
 ```

-With the output of [our script](our_code/pcap_extract_baseline.py) it was pretty clear what was going on; we could see commands being executed and even data for a file being passed over the wire.
+With the output of [our script](our_code/pcap_extract_baseline.py) it was easy to identify commands being executed and even data for a file being passed over the wire.

-To make things a little easier on the eyes (not spewing the data for the transferred file everywhere), we actually threw [our script](our_code/pcap_extract_baseline.py) into [`strings`][strings], and got to see the real good stuff being sent across the network.
+To make things a little easier on the eyes (not spewing the data for the transferred file everywhere), we actually threw [our script](our_code/pcap_extract_baseline.py) into [`strings`][strings], and got to see more clearly the commands being sent across the network.

 ![Strings Output](screenshots/strings_output.png)